-Mainland based visitors buying the all-in day ticket from Oban (TourShop) will be taking the alternative scenic tour through Mull with extensive views of the rugged central area including the Last Island Munro, Benmore, the Isle of Inchkenneth (of Unity Mitford fame) and the panorama of isles West of Mull, en route to Ulva Ferry.
+Mainland based visitors buying the all-in day ticket from Oban (TourShop) will be taking the scenic tour through Mull from Craignure with extensive views of the rugged central area including the Last Island Munro, Benmore, the Isle of Inchkenneth (of Unity Mitford fame) and the panorama of isles West of Mull, en route to Ulva Ferry.

 Iona, the sacred isle, has an aura of peace and serenity which leaves its mark on the most seasoned of travellers.
 Visit the Abbey, wander in the ruined Benedictine Nunnery and the Reilig Oran, burial place of 48 Scottish Kings, including the infamous MacBeth, and numerous French, Irish and Scandinavian monarchs.

 Puffins nest on The Treshnish Isles and Staffa.
 "Coulterneb", "Sea parrot", "Tammynorie", a few of the nicknames attributed by humans to this fascinating comic seabird.
 In our limited abilities on this Earth we can ill afford to laugh at a creature which can fly thousands of miles in migration, dive to over 60 metres quickly and with ease, move at surprising speed on dry land and live to over 60 years of age while homo sapiens can just about put one foot in front of the other without falling over!